markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Getting Git

 Our web page doesn't look like much yet, but this is still a good place to stop and take care of another important aspect when it comes to managing a project: Git.
-Git is a "version control" system that allows you to save snapshots, or commits, of your work.
+Git is a **version control** system that allows you to save snapshots, or commits, of your work.
 Whenever you reach a good stopping point, you can save, or commit, the current state of your codebase.
 This creates a nice history of changes that you can look back on and allows you to easily revert to an earlier version if your codebase suddenly breaks beyond repair.
 Git also lets you push your commits to a remote location, meaning you won't lose any work if your computer crashes, or you can switch between your home computer and office computer and continue where you left off.

 The biggest benefits of Git come from working on a team, which is very likely to happen once you step out into the development workforce.
 Without Git, it would be extremely tedious for developers to share code and work on the same app without accidentally losing or overwriting each other's code.
 Using Git, developers can create alternate versions of the same codebase (called branches) and work in isolation.
 When developers are ready to merge these branches together, Git will point out if any lines of code conflict and give developers a chance to fix the overlap.
 Pretty nifty stuff.